 May contain: Beaver castoreum

 Topping our list as the most disgusting vegan-unfriendly ingredient is castoreum.
 This musky brown liquid comes from the castor sacs of beavers.
 They use this liquid to mark their territory.
 We use it, apparently, to flavor vanilla ice cream.
 This strange extract has a strong vanilla smell and taste, and since it’s natural, it’s used as a flavor additive for all-natural foods.
-It’s no longer commonly in use these days, but to avoid ingesting beaver bum juice you’ll want to look closely at the ingredients for anything that has “natural vanilla flavor.”
+It’s no longer commonly in use these days, but to avoid ingesting beaver bum juice you should be wary of anything that contains “natural vanilla flavor.”

 Vegetable Soup